 The District’s Financial Position is Solid

-Taken as a whole, the District’s financial position is solid even after experiencing a severe decline in the Equalized Assessed Valuation (EAV) over six years.
-This year the District saw a small increase of 1.3% in EAV and according to the Township Assessors, the EAV should continue to increase over the next several years.
-The District maintains solid financial reserves and prudent financial management and planning.
+Taken as a whole, the District’s financial position is solid even though it is experiencing a severe decline in the Equalized Assessed Valuation (EAV).
+This year the District saw an increase of 6.13% in EAV.
+The District maintains solid financial reserves and prudent financial management and planning

 Contributing factors to our favorable financial position are:

-- The commitment of the Board of Commissioners and staff to evaluate, plan and implement programs, services and projects that meet the District’s Mission and Vision Statements is a prime reason for its financial position.
+- The commitment of the Board of Commissioners and Staff to evaluate, plan and implement programs, services and capital projects that meet the District’s Vision and Mission Statements is the primary reason for its financial position.

 - User fees are an integral part of the District’s revenue stream.
-Various fees, primarily in the Recreation Fund, provide approximately 13.5% of the District’s revenue.
+Various fees, primarily from the Recreation Fund, provide approximately 5.71% of the District’s revenue.

-- The FY2016-17 Budget includes drawdowns of fund balances in the Corporate, Recreation, Special Recreation, Museum, Insurance, FICA, Debt Service and Capital Funds.
-These drawdowns are either planned or due to carryover projects.
+- The FY2022-23 Budget includes drawdowns of fund balances in all funds except for Paving & Lighting, Audit, FICA, Debt Service, Master Plan Capital Fund.
+These drawdowns are either planned or due to transfers or carryover projects.